 Before I settled down here, I’d run a few different blogs.
 For those, the tool was as much as a reason for writing as the words themselves.
 Blogging systems were still in their formative stages but that merely provided additional encouragement to building the tools.

-I enjoyed both the low level details of designing and building a CMS & site as well as the more conceptual aspects of the writing and publishing process itself.
-And whilst the activity of development, in and of itself, was intellectually stimulating, just as important was what the development was for - the realisation and forming of solutions for a given challenge & purpose.
+I enjoyed both the low level details of building a CMS & site as well as the more conceptual aspects of the writing and publishing process itself.
+And whilst the activity of development, in and of itself, was intellectually stimulating, just as important was it was for - the realisation and forming of solutions for a given challenge & purpose.

 As often happens, initial plans adapt and reshape themselves and this started to be more of a primary place to publish.
 And in the course of doing so, other unplanned paths opened up.